 Find current location of running trains in India – Live train tracking

-The below content shows how to locate a train in the old interface.
 The map interface is no longer available and has been replaced by a neat table interface.
 NTES has also launched apps for Android, iOS, Windows Phone, and Windows 8, 8.1 and 10.
 Here’s a quick guide on how to use the official NTES Android App.

 Indian Railways, one of the largest railway networks in the world allows users to track current location of any train in India with a special service called Rail Radar.
 This tracking service is live and almost real-time and is integrated with Google maps for a nice visual experience.